 Samsung S10 series is facing a serious criticism by users for the hardware they offer and the new hole-punch display.
-Samsung choose to setup a hole-punch display in Galaxy S10 to introduce a bigger display without compromising the size of the images.
+Samsung chooses to set up a hole-punch display in Galaxy S10 to introduce a bigger display without compromising the size of the images.

-However, the user-experiences and feedbacks demonstrated serious glitches with the front camera of all new Galaxy S10 Variants.
-According to a number of reports came from Galaxy S10 users, the front camera of premium hand-set can only be used in cropped mode with a third-party camera app, rather than displaying full-screen of view that lens is capable of.
+However, the user-experiences and feedbacks demonstrated serious glitches with the front camera of all-new Galaxy S10 Variants.
+According to a number of reports came from Galaxy S10 users, the front camera of the premium handset can only be used in cropped mode with a third-party camera app, rather than displaying full-screen of view that lens is capable of.
 Unfortunately, the issue does not stay with one handset, but apparently been discovered in all 3 variants of Samsung Galaxy S10 series, sources claim.

 The new Galaxy S10 variants are installed with a wide-angled lens in front camera.
 The Galaxy S10e and the Galaxy S10 carries a single camera setup while the Galaxy S10+ includes a hole-punch design for the dual camera setup for selfie images.
 Samsung installed the same 10-megapixel camera for selfie images on all variants.